 “What’s happening, Benton?
 I don’t understand what’s going on.”
 Arabella looked at Benton pleading “Please, Benton tell me.”

 Benton took a deep breath and exhaled slowly.
-He was an odd looking creature, Arabella thought as she appraised him in the light.
-He was indeed quite portly, as her parents had claimed.
-His fur consisted of a mix of tans, browns and black with solid black stockings on all four legs.
-Benton’s face was quite unique.
-His head, unlike the rest of his body was mostly white with a good sized snout.
-But there were two very striking black stripes that ran on each side of his snout from its tip right across his eyes and up to his ears which stood like tiny half-moons on top of his head.
+He’s an odd-looking creature, Arabella thought as she appraised him in the light.
+Quite portly,indeed as her parents had claimed, his fur consisted of a mix of tans, browns and various shades of black with solid black stockings on all four legs.
+His face is quite unique and unlike the rest of his body is mostly white with a longish snout capped by a black nose.
+Two very striking black stripes ran on each side of his muzzle from its tip right across his eyes and up to his ears which stood like tiny half-moons on top of his head.
 The stripes along his head suggested to Arabella that he might be some sort of skunk, but she knew better than to ask such a question.

 “Sit down, Arabella.
 What I have to tell you will be difficult for you to hear.
 Your father and, I believe, your mother too are both…eh… well…gone…victims of the foxhunt.
-The hounds, you know…you heard them barking and yelping… and the furless ones called humans in their red jackets and black hats on horses… giant beasts those horses… and just like the dogs will chase a fox until they can run no more and find no place to hide.
+The hounds, you know…you heard them barking and making such a fuss… and the furless ones called humans in their red jackets and black hats on horses… giant beasts they are… and just like the hounds will chase a fox until they can run no more and find no place to hide.
 It’s merciless, Arabella.
 Oh dear!
-I’m… I’m so sorry.”
+I’m so… I’m so very sorry.”
 He agonized over how he might offer greater comfort but didn’t know what to do or what he could possibly say that would help.

 Arabella said nothing.
 She hung her head, overwhelmed by sadness.
 Benton watched for a moment and opened his mouth to speak when Arabella interrupted.